Prag8855/aab/content/guides/questions-about-berlin.md

 ## Legal questions

 - **[Lawyers](/guides/english-speaking-lawyers-berlin)**
     Use my [list of English-speaking lawyers in Berlin](/guides/english-speaking-lawyers-berlin).
-If you have [legal insurance](/glossary/Rechtsschutzversicherung), they can help you find a lawyer.
-Your legal insurance covers the cost of talking to a lawyer.
-They might have a legal hotline that you can call for free.
+If you have [legal insurance](/glossary/Rechtsschutzversicherung) can help you find a lawyer, and it might pay for it.
+Some legal insurances have a legal hotline.
     - **Business and immigration lawyer hotline** - [0900 1 5293 6611](tel:0900152936611)
         Use this number to ask quick legal questions.
 You will talk to Alexander von Engelhardt, a business and immigration lawyer in Berlin.
 It costs 2€ per minute.
 - **Legaltech** (*Rechtsdienstleister*)
     Legal services can help you with specific legal problems.
 For example, [Conny](/out/conny-mietpreisbremse) specialises in tenant law.
 They can [lower your rent](/guides/saving-money-germany#lower-your-rent) and many other things.
 I reviewed them [here](/guides/wenigermiete-review).
 Usually, their services cost nothing if you lose.
 If you win, they keep a part of the money you get.
-- **Workers union** (*Gewerkschaft*)
-    If you are in a union, you can usually get free legal help, but only for work-related problems.[^4]

 **If you have a low income**, you can apply for legal help (*Beratungshilfe*) at the [local ](https://www.gerichtsverzeichnis.de/verzeichnis.php)*[Amtsgericht](https://www.gerichtsverzeichnis.de/verzeichnis.php)*.[^5] You will get a certificate (*Beratungshilfeschein*) that pays for your legal costs.
 If you get [[Bürgergeld]] or *Sozialhilfe*, or if you are an asylum seeker, you are eligible.[^6] You will probably need to speak German.